Daraujo26/MCREU/June8.md

   Lines 83-84 are an application of what was mentioned before, line 83 produces logits and line 84 applies the softmax function and turns the logits into probabilites.
 Together these are called __the classifier head__.

+__What is LayerNorm?__

+   LayerNorm is a type of Normalization, used as a 'technique' to stabalize or speed up the training of a neural network.